 Start the day by driving to the most northern point of the British mainland, John O’Groats.
 Board the ferry to the beautiful Orkney Islands where the countryside is breathtakingly majestic and the tranquility supports a quieter pace of life.
 Here the hardy locals say they live ‘below the wind and above the water.’
 Your Local Expert accompanies you as you visit the 5,000-year-old village of Skara Brae, the mysterious Ring of Brodgar, Kirkwall and the small chapel built by Italian prisoners during World War II.
-Return to your Thurso hotel for dinner.

 Over the Sea to Skye.

 Travel through stunning, pristine landscapes along the northern coast with its white sandy beaches, and further inland to misty valleys and glens, lochs and rushing waters.
 Then it’s ‘Over the Sea to Skye,’ the largest and most beautiful island of the Inner Hebrides.
-On the way to Broadford, hear romantic tales of how young Flora MacDonald helped rescue Bonnie Prince Charlie to see the dramatic Cuillin Hills.
+On the way to Broadford, hear romantic tales of how young Flora MacDonald helped rescue Bonnie Prince Charlie and see the dramatic Cuillin Hills.